Elias Bou Saab: Early life

-Elias Bou Saab was born in Dhour El Choueir in Mount Lebanon on September 8, 1967.
-He is the son of Nicolas Bou Saab and Janette Owayjan.
+Elias Bou Saab was born in Dhour El Choueir, located in the Matn region of Mount Lebanon, to Nicolas Bou Saab and Janette Owayjan.

 He attended St. Joseph School in Cornet Chahwan from 1971 till 1987.
 After graduating from high school, Elias traveled to the United Kingdom to attend The American College in London to receive his Bachelor of Business Administration in Marketing, where he was elected twice President of the Student Government Association.
-He later received his Masters of Arts in International Relations from Boston University in the Spring of 1994.
+He later received his Masters of Arts in International Relations from Boston University in the spring of 1994.

-In 1992, he founded The Lebanese Graduates of Britain (LGB) and served as its first President.
+In 1992, he founded the Lebanese Graduates of Britain (LGB) and served as its first president.

 Career

 Elias Bou Saab founded the American University in Dubai in 1995.
-He is the Executive Vice President and has overseen the University's development into one of the premier institutions of higher education in the region.
+He is the Executive Vice President and has overseen the university's development into one of the premier institutions of higher education in the region.
 Bou Saab has developed several scholarship programs at AUD.

 He has been an active member of the Clinton Global Initiative since its inception in 2005.
-He created a scholarship program in President Clinton’s name to provide U.S. students the opportunity to study in the Middle East.
-These programs have received great support from Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE, Ruler of Dubai.
+He created a scholarship program in President Bill Clinton's name to provide U.S. students the opportunity to study in the Middle East.
+These programs have received great support from Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates, Ruler of Dubai.
 He was a member of the founding board of directors of television station OTV, Al Mada.org news site, Fame Fm and Sawt El Mada radio station, which are the broadcasting channels of the Free Patriotic Movement.
 He is also the co-founder of the Emirati Lebanese Friendship Association and a former member of the Board of Directors of the Young Arab Leaders.

 Political career

-In 2010, Bou Saab was elected President of the municipality to his native village of Dhour El Choueir located in Maten region of Mount Lebanon.
+In 2010, Bou Saab was elected President of the municipality to his native village of Dhour El Choueir.
 He was able to raise the quality of living for the people of his village through achievements such as providing running electricity, water, and reviving the Famous Immigrant Festival of Dhour El Choueir.